postmanlabs/labs-docs/v6/postman/collection_runs/command_line_integration_with_newman.md

 http://postman-echo.com, 2, 2, 899899
 ```

-Newman, by default, exits with a status code of 0 if everything runs well i.e. without any exceptions.
+Newman, by default, exits with a status code of 0 if everything runs well, such as without any exceptions.

 Continuous integration tools respond to these exit codes and correspondingly pass or fail a build.

-You can use the `--bail` flag to tell Newman to halt on a test case error with a status code of 1 which can then be picked up by a CI tool or build system.
+You can use the `--bail` flag to tell Newman to halt on a test case error with a status code of 1, which can then be picked up by a CI tool or build system.

 ```bash
 $ newman run PostmanCollection.json -e environment.json --bail newman